-In fact, many firearm revocations are the result of nonviolent offenses, a misdemeanor conviction, protection from abuse orders, or involuntary civil commitments.
+Many firearm revocations result from nonviolent offenses, a misdemeanor conviction, protection from abuse orders, or involuntary civil commitments.
 Worse, prohibition from gun ownership can go well beyond the final disposition of the case.

 One of the most frequent surprising disqualifications is when a second offense DUI results in an M1 conviction – a misdemeanor of the 1st degree.
 And, of course, no one explains that a plea to a DUI will suspend their right to firearms.

-While there are clearly instances in which firearm revocations are well-warranted, others may find themselves questioning whether their relatively minor brush with the law justifies a prohibition from owning firearms and want to learn more about the restoration of firearms rights available to them.
-In certain circumstances, gun rights can be restored by way of the pardons and/or expungements processes.
-Check out these FAQ pages to see if you qualify for a pardon or expungement under PA law.
+While there are instances in which firearm revocations are well-warranted, others may find themselves questioning whether their relatively minor brush with the law justifies a prohibition from owning firearms and want to learn more about the restoration of firearms rights available to them.
+In certain circumstances, gun rights can be restored through the pardons and/or expungements processes.

 Generally, if a conviction has been expunged or pardoned at the State level, it will no longer be considered a conviction under U.S. or Pennsylvania law.